To soy or not to soy?

 Cons

 Isoflavones need to be converted to the active form "equol".
 This is done in the digestive microbiome.
 Most Asian women's digestive system is capable of this conversion.
-Unfortunately, less than a 1/3 of American women can do this.
+Unfortunately, less than a 1/3 of Western women can do this.

 It is the most genetically engineered crop on the planet.
 Roughly 94% is GM.
 GM foods are heavily sprayed with herbicides and pesticides such as glyphosate.
 Which makes them unfavourable to consume.